yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

     - 6c.
 When it has successfully booted into the Hekate menu, tap on `Payloads`.
 This will show a list of payloads.
     - 6d.
 Tap on `Lockpick_RCM.bin` in the list of payloads.
     - 6e.
 After Lockpick_RCM has successfully booted, press the power button to select `Dump from SysNAND`.
     - 6f.
-It will automatically boot to sept and start deriving the keys.
 Wait for it to finish deriving the keys.
     - 6g.
 After Lockpick_RCM has finished deriving the keys, please make note of the location of the key files.
 Default is: `sd:/switch/prod.keys` and `sd:/switch/title.keys`.
     - 6h.
-Press any button to return to the menu, then navigate with the VOL+/VOL- buttons to highlight and select `Payloads...` by pressing the power button.
+Press any button to return to the menu, then navigate with the VOL+/VOL- buttons to highlight and select `Reboot to hekate` by pressing the power button.
+You should now be booted back into Hekate.
     - 6i.
-Select `reboot_payload.bin` from the list of payloads.
-You should now be booted back into Hekate.
+[Mount the SD card to your computer in Hekate](#mounting-the-microsd-card-to-your-computer-in-hekate) (steps 4a. to 4c.)
     - 6j.
-[Mount the SD card to your computer in Hekate](#mounting-the-microsd-card-to-your-computer-in-hekate) (steps 4a. to 4c.)
+Navigate to your SD card drive and copy both `prod.keys` and `title.keys` to the `%YUZU_DIR%/keys` directory.
     - 6k.
-Navigate to your SD card drive and copy both `prod.keys` and `title.keys` to the `%YUZU_DIR%/keys` directory.
-    - 6l.
 Once you're done copying, [safely eject the SD card drive in your computer and return to the Hekate Home menu.](#mounting-the-microsd-card-to-your-computer-in-hekate) (steps 5a. to 5b.)

 ## Backing up Switch NAND (Optional but Recommended)